VernierST/godirect-examples/python/readme.md

 ## About the gdx Module

 The getting started examples demonstrate how to collect data from the sensors of a Go Direct device.
-Notice at the very top of the getting started examples the import is for a module named `gdx`.
+Notice at the very top of the getting started examples the import is for a local module named `gdx` that can be found in the [./gdx/](./gdx) folder.

 ```python
 from gdx import gdx